gem-pasteur/Integron_Finder/doc/source/index.rst

 ..
-IntegronFinder documentation master file, created by sphinx-quickstart on Mon Jul 27 15:07:43 2015.
+IntegronFinder - Detection of Integron in DNA sequences documentation master file, created by sphinx-quickstart on Mon Jul 27 15:07:43 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.